zhoujun-7/Realistic-Depth-Synthesis/README.md

-# Realistic-Depth-Image-Synthesis
+# Realistic Depth Image Synthesis for 3D Hand Pose Estimation
-Code for paper "Realistic Depth Image Synthesis for 3D Hand Pose Estimation".
+This is the official implementation for the paper, "Realistic Depth Image Synthesis for 3D Hand Pose Estimation".

+We will release the source code once our paper is accepted.